 1. Start with small length movies

-Starting with a full-length movie can be pretty tricky, especially if you are still new to listening practices.
+Starting with a full-length movie can be tricky, especially if you are still new to listening practices.

 You can begin with clips, scenes, or just trailers.